raydelto/react-webpack-redux-starter/README.md

 4. **react-router / react-router-redux**; used to manage routing and handle updates to routes. react-router-redux connects this information into your redux state store for easy access.

-5. **material-ui**; hooks for Google's Material UI standard.
-Useful if you don't want to start with zero styling.

-6.  **normalizr / reslect**; used to simplify interactions with "nested" data and redux. see their docs for more information.
+5.  **normalizr / reslect**; used to simplify interactions with "nested" data and redux. see their docs for more information.

-7.  **redux-actions**; used to remove boiler plate code when defining actions and handling those actions; also helps standardize your action definitions.
+6.  **redux-actions**; used to remove boiler plate code when defining actions and handling those actions; also helps standardize your action definitions.

-8. **i18next / react-i18n**; i18n helpers for react. currently, only setup for dead-simple internationalization.
+7. **i18next / react-i18n**; i18n helpers for react. currently, only setup for dead-simple internationalization.

 ## What does the Webpack Config produce?